 Your auto insurance carrier isn’t the only option for roadside assistance.
 You may already have roadside assistance coverage through other providers.

-Many of the big car companies now offer roadside assistance for a certain length of time on each new vehicle.
-Note that these roadside assistance programs apply to the vehicle, not the driver, so if you sell the car, you’ll lose access to that particular program.
+Many big car companies now offer roadside assistance for a certain length of time on each new vehicle.
+Note that these roadside assistance programs apply to the vehicle, not the driver, so you’ll lose access to that particular program if you sell the car.
 Extended warranties on vehicles usually include even bigger and better roadside assistance programs.

 If you’re not sure what sort of services you’ve got through the manufacturer, call them and ask.
 Since these programs come free with the vehicle, you may be able to save a lot of money if the provided roadside assistance is sufficient to meet your needs.